2024-25 MEC Avalanche Safety Grant Winners

 A group of people standing in a snowy open field in front of mountains.

-Members of K8 Mountaineering on last year's AST 1 courtesy of the MEC Avalnache Safety Grant.
+Members of K8 Mountaineering on last year's AST 1 courtesy of the MEC Avalanache Safety Grant.

 Avalanche Canada is happy to announce four recipients of the MEC Avalanche Safety Grant, which provides funding for an Avalanche Skills Traininng 1 course to organizations serving marginalized communities.
 The recipients exemplify the values needed to support diversity and foster a culture of safety in avalanche terrain.